 Accommodation along the Chemin de Saint-Jacques from Eauze to Saint-Jean-Pied-de-Port

-The longest day of walking from Eauze to Saint-Jean-Pied-de-Port—between Nogaro and Aire-sur-l’Adour—covers 27.5 kilometres (17.2 miles), but like the rest of this southern-most section of the GR 65, the way is mostly flat and the walking is easy.
-If you prefer to break this distance over two days, there are several small hamlets between the two towns that offer accommodation.
+The two longest days of walking from Eauze to Saint-Jean-Pied-de-Port—between Nogaro and Aire-sur-l’Adour and later between Pimbo and Pomps—cover 27.5 kilometres (17.2 miles), but like the rest of this southern-most section of the GR 65, the way is mostly flat and the walking is easy.
+If you prefer to break this distance over two days, there are several small hamlets between the towns that offer accommodation.

 (H—hotel; C—chambre d’hôte; G—gîte; T—camping)